10 Street Gravel Bar Flood Mitigation Project

 • Realigning the gravel bar would result in safer navigation for river users.

-The project team is exploring incorporating a permanent recreational wave as part of this project.
+The project team has conducted a feasibility study to look at incorporating a permanent recreational wave as part of this project.
 We are working with the Alberta River Surfing Association and the Alberta Whitewater Association who provide expertise and represent river recreation user groups.

 Adjacent Projects